-One of the biggest events of the year is fast approaching - our second Return to Work Conference of 2022, taking place on October 12th - 14th.
-This will be our 32nd time hosting our flagship event and there’s so much in store for you.
+One of the biggest events of the year is fast approaching - our first Return to Work Conference of 2023 from May 9 - 11.
+This will be our 33rd time hosting our flagship event and there’s so much in store for you!

-Registration for the October 2022 Return to Work Conference is open, and we want to explain why it’s in your best interest to register early for the Conference vs. waiting until the last minute.
+Registration for the May 2023 Return to Work Conference will open soon, and we want to explain why it’s in your best interest to register early for the Conference vs. waiting until the last minute.

 The price of admission increases as we get closer to the date of the Conference, so the sooner you register for the Return to Work Conference the less you’ll pay!

-We’ve got an incredible lineup of sponsors for our Return to Work Conference and they can’t wait to meet you.
+We’ve got an incredible lineup of sponsors that we'll be announcing when we open registration and they can’t wait to meet you.

 So what?
 Sponsor representatives and recruiters will review this information ahead of time to set up scheduled chats with prospective candidates and selected attendees during the networking day.
 (And if you receive one of these scheduled chats - be sure to respond and then log in and show up when the time comes!)

 The age-old advice that is also the title of this blog holds true for the Return to Work Conference…”You only get out of it what you put into it.”

 We recognize that our relaunchers often struggle with a lack of confidence.
 Which is why, when you register, we provide you with a lot of information on how to prepare for the Conference and how to get yourself ready.

 After running this event for nearly 15 years and over 30 times, we’ve learned a thing or two.
 It’s these tips and tricks and best practices that we pass along to you - including advice and tips from prior Conference attendees.